Exploring the Islands of Paris: Île de la Cité & Saint Louis

 Visiting Île de la Cité & Île Saint Louis is really about traveling back in time.
 This is after all where Paris started off – as a Celtic settlement on a small island in the middle of the River Seine.
 Over the centuries, these tiny islands became home to thousands of Parisians until there was no choice but to expand to the banks and develop the Parisian neighborhoods we know today, such as the nearby Marais.

-Today, Île de la Cité is home to stupendously beautiful sights such as the Notre Dame Cathedral (currently shut after the April 2019 fire) and Sainte Chapelle, along with excellent urban picnic spots along the banks of the River Seine.
+Today, Île de la Cité is home to stupendously beautiful sights such as the Notre Dame Cathedral (set to reopen in December 2024 after the April 2019 fire) and Sainte Chapelle, along with excellent urban picnic spots along the banks of the River Seine.
 Its neighbor, Île Saint Louis, is home to enviously tranquil homes with (multi) million-dollar views and the highest concentration of ice cream shops per capita in all of Paris – but more on that later.

 Heading to Paris?